2nd Year

 • The Musical

-During the 2nd year, the study of history of theater proceeds in parallel with the interpretative path beginning from medieval theater.
-The subjects covered are thus: the deprivation of the theatrical edifice and widespread theatricality: jester, farce, and religious and sacred representation in theater; the pomp of the theater of the renaissance court and the rediscovery of ancient classics; the birth of the fraternal companies which gave rise to the commedia dell’arte, all’improvviso, and its later development into the commedia dell’autore with Molière e Goldoni.
-The 600th: the golden age of theater in Italy, France, Spain, and England; the theoretical development of acting and the function of theatrical art in the society of the 1700s; the bourgeois theater and the theater of the 1800s: Romanticism, Symbolism, Naturalism, and Realism; the theater of Northern Europe which gives life to modern theater: fourth wall, social drama.
-At the turn of the century 20th century, innovations in the field of visual art techniques (photography, cinematography) and the new centrality of the “ego”/”self” which had emerged with the psychoanalytical research jeopardize the social roles of theater and give birth to a new artistic figure which will become central in the 20th century: the Director.
+During the 2nd Year, the study of theatre history continues in parallel with the interpretative journey starting from medieval theatre.
+The topics covered will thus be: the deprivation of the theatre building and the widespread theatricality: jesters, farce, and the religious drama of sacred representations; the splendor of Renaissance court theatre and the rediscovery of ancient classics; the birth of fraternal companies leading to commedia dell'arte, to improvisation, and its subsequent development into authored comedy with Molière and Goldoni; the '600: a golden century of theatre between Italy, France, Spain, and England; the theoretical development of acting and the function of theatrical art for society in the '700; bourgeois theatre and the theatre of the 1800s: Romanticism, Symbolism, Naturalism, and Verism; the Northern European theatre that gives life to modern theatre: fourth wall, social drama.
+At the turn of the '800 and '900, then, innovations in the field of visual art technique (photography, cinema) and the new centrality of the self emerged with psychoanalytic research challenge the social role of theatre and give rise to a new artistic figure that will become central in the 20th century: the Director.

-• Medieval theater: mysteries, sacred representations and jesters.
+• Medieval Theatre: mysteries, sacred representations, and jesters.
 Chrétien de Troyes

-• The Theater of the '600: Shakespeare and Elizabethan theater, Molière, Calderon de la Barca, Racine
+• Theatre of the '600: Shakespeare and Elizabethan theatre, Molière, Calderon de la Barca, Racine

-• The Theater of the '700: De Beaumarchais, Goldoni
+• The Theatre of the '700: De Beaumarchais, Goldoni

 • Romanticism: Goethe, Hugo